Aircloak/aircloak/air/docs/content/ops/forgotten_password.md

 ## Reset by link

 In case a user has forgotten their password the system administrator can generate a password reset link.
-The option is available by navigating to Admin -> Users and clicking "Reset password" by the appropriate user.
+The option is available by navigating to `Admin -> Users` and clicking `Edit` by the appropriate user.

 ## Reset from the command line